kieran-ohara/blog/src/_drafts/2018-08-21-one-thousand-dotfile-commits.md

 ## Automate _everything_.

-In case you didn't guess already, there's a theme going on here: **remove any friction that gets in between you and experimentation**.
+In case you didn't guess already, there's a theme going on here: **remove anything that gets in between you and experimentation**.

+Not really automation, but setup aliases.
+- Docker commands are awful and I use it alot.
+- Saving keyboard presses saves time/RSI.
+- Dotfiles kill mice.

 ## Embrace small, sharp tools.
 Embrace Unix.